 So that’s a little bit about this website I call my home (page.)
 I suppose I should also tell you a little about me as well, a thumbnail bio.

 I’m Michael, and I live on the Eastern Shore of Maryland.
+(Well, I used to until we bought a home in Delaware in 2019.)
 It’s not where I was born in 1964, but I call it home now.
 Until literally a month after I turned 40, I was a resident of the Buckeye State – the Toledo region to live and work, and Miami University to go to college.
 But my “real” job as an architectural designer was downsized at my last Ohio employer, so I went onto monster.com and ended up accepting a job here on the Shore.
 Great area, very much like northwest Ohio – flat, rural, near a large body of water, and conservative.

 As life has turned out for me, I’m a single again guy.
 I have a great stepdaughter who’s 23 and lives in the Cleveland area.
 I helped raise her since she was 4 so she calls me “dad.”
 I have another wicked stepdaughter who I don’t claim since I was only married to mom for 2 years and couldn’t unspoil her in that brief time, she’s 13.
 It was her mom and I splitting that made me single again.

 As a child, I played baseball, with not much to show for it.
 I still love it, though.
 As an adult, my sport became politics.
 I did a little better at that.
 My involvement was working on GOP campaigns in Toledo for a number of years in the late 1990’s as a field volunteer.
 I also was in the Toledo Metro Area Young Republican Club for about 6 years, and served as president for one.
 Also, I served for 4 years in the Lucas County GOP as a precinct chair.
 My election record is 2-1, although if you press me, my loss was the only contested one.
 My opponent had lots of cousins in the area, and his name came first on the ballot.
 (Yeah, I can spin too.)